pandas-dev/pandas/doc/source/getting_started/comparison/includes/sorting.rst

-pandas objects have a :meth:`DataFrame.sort_values` method, which takes a list of columns to sort by.
+pandas has a :meth:`DataFrame.sort_values` method, which takes a list of columns to sort by.

 .. ipython:: python